osr1-cdc/curly-lamp/README.md

 - **weekly_variant_report_nowcast.R** - Creates variant proportion estimates using the dataset created in `variant_surveillance_system.R`.
    - `weekly_variant_report_nowcast.R` accomodates 3 different "runs", each of which has its own set of "vocs" (i.e. variants for which to calculate proportions)
       1) Run 1 calculates variant share/proportion and confidence intervals estimated using survey design for both fortnights (HHS regions & nationally) and weeks (HHS regions & nationally) for vocs that are shown on CDC COVID data tracker website (voc1).
       2) Run 2 generates the same 2 files as Run 1, but with vocs specified for Run 2 (voc2).
 Run 2 voc2s are usually automatically generated based on preset selection criteria.
 Currently, Run 2 autoselected vocs include all variants that occur at a frequency >= 1% of the unweighted sequence data in any of the 2-week periods from -1 to -7 2-week periods and variants at a frequency >= 0.5% of the unweighted sequence data in the -1 2-week period (See table below).
 All variants from Run 1 are also added to Run 2 voc2.
-Additionally, any variant of special interest can also be added to voc2 using the `voc2_additional` parameter.
+Additionally, any variant of special interest can also be added to voc2 using the `voc2_additional` variable.
 Run 2 fits model-based smoothed trends in variant share to both national and HHS regional estimates (i.e. "_Nowcast_").
 Run 2 also generates nowcast estimates for voc list for Run1 (voc1) by aggregating estimates for lineages from Run 2 to their corresponding parental lineages.
          ### Run 2 vocs auto selection criteria

          | fortnight |      -7     |      -6     |      -5     |     -4    |     -3    |     -2    |      -1     |  Current Fortnight  |